dominykasmurza/grader/README.md

 - Recursive bulk processing with mirrored output folders
 - Per-sheet and combined CSV metrics
 - Compact JPG, PNG, or WebP annotated output
+- Stickers can be used for resetting the answer fields to empty

 ## Installation